 See a vet if the kitten strains, cries in the box, has bloody urine or stool, or suddenly stops using the box after weeks of consistency.
 Litter box avoidance in kittens often signals medical issues, not behavioral problems.

 Most litter training “failures” are setup problems, not kitten problems.
 Kittens want to use the box — our job is to make it easy, clean, and stress-free.
-When accidents happen despite good setup, assume medical causes first and check with a vet.
+When accidents happen despite good setup, work through the diagnostic framework: medical first, environment second, behavior third.
 For more on kitten nutrition and digestion (which affects litter habits), or litter box comparisons for multi-cat households, see the related guides.
 For cost breakdowns on litter types and long-term budgeting, FinovaDaily’s pet care cost guide covers the financial side.